LukeAskew/gulp-fabricate/README.md

 - **Layouts**: wrapper templates
 - **Pages**: individual pages
-- **Materials**: partial templates; registered as "partials" and "helpers" in Handlebars
+- **Materials**: partial views; registered as "partials" and "helpers" in Handlebars
 - **Data**: JSON data piped in as template context

 #### Layouts

-Layouts are wrappers for page templates.
+Layouts are wrappers for pages.
 You can define as many layouts as you want by creating `.html` files in your layouts folder.

 Example layout: